shiv3191/Smart_Cab_Allocation_System/README.md

 > **_NOTE:_**
 This website is currently designed for optimal viewing on laptop or desktop screens.
 Please avoid accessing it on mobile or tablet devices.

-Welcome to the Bus Booking System, your ultimate destination for hassle-free bus travel arrangements!
-Our platform is dedicated to providing you with a seamless experience from booking to boarding.
-Here's what you can expect:

 ### Features